scutisorex/SlicerWorkshop-07-2024/README.md

 10-11am: Welcome, setup, introduction to the course and 3D data types

-11-12:30pm: Slicer basics and segmentation (see tutorials here)
+11-12:30pm: Slicer basics and segmentation

 12:30-1:30pm: Lunchtime!